Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 TargetDefaultagent type - The scan fails if any specified pattern matches zero files

-- Import files are automatically cleaned up from the target after the scan completes
+- Invicti automatically removes import files from the target after the scan completes

 Pattern syntax